mblayman/mattlayman.com/content/understand-django/2020-05-05-user-interaction-forms.md

 or using `action=""` will send any form data as an HTTP request to the same URL that the user's browser is on.
-The default behavior of `action` is sometimes handy to know.

 The `method` attribute dictates which HTTP method to use and can have a value of `GET` or `POST`.